ethanwhall389/battleship/README.md

 --user can start the game without placing any ships.

+--user can attack a square that's already been attacked.

 FIXED
 --when selecting a ship to place, the ship selections seem to "stack" on each other each time a new one is clicked.
 This can be seen by looking at the hover coordinates logged to the console.
     --fix